Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Model

 \subsection{Behavioural model}

-Based on these physical constraints, the \emph{behavioural model} describes how particles are routed to their destination.
-Whenever particles arrive at a node $v\neq t_i$, they have to decide which edge to enter next based on the past, current, and potentially future state of the network.
+Based on these physical constraints, the \emph{behavioural model} describes how \revMinor{flow is} routed \revMinor{through the network}.
+Whenever \revMinor{an infinitesimal agent} arrive\revMinor{s} at a node $v\neq \dest_i$, they have to decide which edge to enter next based on the past, current, and potentially future state of the network.

-We say that a \emph{behavioural model} is given by a routing operator: To reflect that particles may have multiple options of equal quality, we introduce the concept of a set-valued routing operator:
+The collective decisions of all these agents of a commodity $i$ arriving in $v$ at time $\theta$ result in a \emph{flow split} $(r_{e,i}(\theta))_{e\in\edgesFrom{v}}$ that describes for each outgoing edge of~$v$ the proportion of flow entering this edge.
+As travel times influence the routing decisions, the actualized flow splits depend on the flow $f$ itself.
+Further, since for a given flow $f$, the agents may have multiple options of equal quality, there might be a multitude of different decision outcomes.
+Thus, we introduce the concept of a set-valued routing operator: